hapax/hapax.github.io/assets/visual-qft.md

 	</figure>

 We certainly don't need all of those dimensions!
-Instead, we can make do with $d$ of them:
+Instead, to model a vector space with $d$ real dimensions,

 <figure>
     <div style="text-align:center"><img src